Hulk and Thor to have "craziest fight that Marvel Comics has ever seen" in 2022

 Donny Cates is known for layered storytelling and overlapping elements between his Marvel comic book titles - and in 2022 he is intertwining his two current Marvel Comics books, Thor and Hulk.

+Cates says he would be "remiss" if he didn't "take that opportunity to make the fucking craziest fight that Marvel Comics has ever seen."

-Cates also said some elements from his previous Marvel comics would also be returning in his Hulk run - including the time Tony Stark turned a Celestial into Iron Man armor.
+Cates also said some elements from his previous Marvel stories would also be returning in his Hulk run - including the time Tony Stark turned a Celestial into Iron Man armor.

 "Remember in King in Black, when Tony Stark rode a dragon into a Celestial's body and took it over and fuckin’ became an Iron Celestial?
 Well, Tony still has it.